jleonard2099/LHG_Football/README.md

 - Make wording of menus and options consistent for all products

 The following improvements to functionality are also planned:
-- Improve handling of required defeault files
+- Improve handling of required default files
 - Improve error handling to catch / provide helpful messages
 - Update key input handling / routines (handling Esc vs. Ctrl+C, etc.)